 Confidence/romance fraud -- also known as “catfishing” -- continues to rise, with more than 18,000 people claiming they were hit by the love bug to the tune of $362 million in losses.
 That’s up more than 70 percent over the previous year.

-Comparatively, those 18,000 victims make confidence/romance the seventh most-reported complaint and a bigger problem than identity theft and credit card fraud.
+Comparatively, those 18,000 victims make confidence/romance the seventh most-reported issue and a bigger problem than identity theft and credit card fraud.

 How the game is played